droppa2016/magento-droppa-shipping/README.md

 * Navigate to your Magento Admin site > Stores > Configurations > Sales > Delivery Methods.
 * Enable the Droppa Shipping App, place in your API and Service keys generated from the Dropp Group platform by our developers. itsupport@droppa.co.za

+### Post-Installation

+* Enable the Droppa Shipping app, place in your API and Service keys generated from the Dropp Group platform by our developers. itsupport@droppa.co.za by navigating to your Admin dashboard site > Stores > Configurations > Sales > Delivery Methods.
+* Take Note the Droppa Shipping App works only for South Africa Shipping Addresses: Example of South African Addresses & their postal codes:
+* Below are some of the Province Postal Codes but not limited to: Provinces -> Gauteng (2001), Mpumalanga (1201), North-West (2745), FreeState (9301), Western Cape (8001), Eastern Cape (5605), Kwazulu-Natal (3201), Limpopo (0699) & Northern Cape (8301)

 ## Frequently Asked Questions

 1. Does the Droppa Shipping App requires an authorization access key?